El Dorado County, California

-El Dorado County (/ˌɛl dəˈrɑːdoʊ/; El Dorado, Spanish for "The Golden [one]"), officially the County of El Dorado, is a county located in the U.S. state of California.
+El Dorado County (/ˌɛl dəˈrɑːdoʊ/; El Dorado, Spanish for "The Golden one"), officially the County of El Dorado, is a county located in the U.S. state of California, named after the mythical city of El Dorado.

 As of the 2020 census, the population was 191,185.
 The county seat is Placerville.
 The county is part of the Sacramento-Roseville-Arden-Arcade, CA Metropolitan Statistical Area.
 It is located entirely in the Sierra Nevada, from the historic Gold Country in the western foothills to the High Sierra in the east.
 El Dorado County's population has grown as Greater Sacramento has expanded into the region.
 Where the county line crosses US 50 at Clarksville, the distance to Sacramento is 15 mi.
 In the county's high altitude eastern end at Lake Tahoe, environmental awareness and environmental protection initiatives have grown along with the population since the 1960 Winter Olympics, hosted at the former Squaw Valley Ski Resort in neighboring Placer County.

 History

-What is now known as El Dorado County has been home to the Maidu, Nisenan, Washoe, and Miwok Indigenous American nations for centuries.
-The region became famous for being the site of the 1848 discovery that sparked the California Gold Rush.
+The Indigenous nations of the Maidu, Nisenan, Washoe, and Miwok have been located in El Dorado County for thousands of years.
+The region is notable for being the site of the 1848 discovery that started the California Gold Rush.
 As a result, the name "El Dorado" was derived from the Spanish word for, "The Gilded One".
 The County of El Dorado was one of California's original 27 counties created effective February 18, 1850 (the number has risen to 58 today).

 The final segments of the Pony Express mail route ran through El Dorado County until its replacement with the telegraph service in 1861; U.S. Route 50 follows the Pony Express route today.

 The Placerville Mountain Democrat, California's oldest surviving newspaper, serves El Dorado County.

 The Caldor Fire started on August 14, 2021, near Little Mountain, south of Pollock Pines in El Dorado County, about 2 mi east of Omo Ranch and 4 mi south of Grizzly Flats.
 It initially burned slowly, but exploded in size on August 16 due to high winds.
 By the night of August 16, it was 6500 acre.
 On August 17, the fire grew to 30000 acre as it expanded rapidly north and east, crossing the North Fork Cosumnes River and approaching Sly Park Reservoir.
 By August 20, the fire had burned nearly to U.S. Route 50, forcing a closure of the highway.
 Over the next few days, the fire crossed Highway 50 in the vicinity of Kyburz.
 Starting on August 27, winds drove the fire rapidly east towards the Lake Tahoe Basin.
 By August 30, it had reached Echo Summit, less than 5 mi from South Lake Tahoe.

 There are only two municipalities in El Dorado County: Placerville and South Lake Tahoe.